Enka: 2000s: Musical hybridity

 Enka's popularity among younger Japanese, however, increased in the first decade of the 21st century.
-Kiyoshi Hikawa debuted on Nippon Columbia in 2000 with the single "Hakone Hachiri no Hanjirō," which became a smash hit.
+Kiyoshi Hikawa debuted on Nippon Columbia in 2000 with the single "Hakone Hachiri no Hanjirō", which became a smash hit.
 The early solo releases of then-Morning Musume member Yuko Nakazawa were also enka.
 In contrast, Nana Mizuki, who learned enka as a child, became a voice actress and also appeared as a singer on King Records in 2000.

 On August 25, 2004, Johnny & Associates' group Kanjani Eight debuted with the Kansai-limited release of "Naniwa Iroha Bushi" under the Teichiku Records.
 The song was based on "Kawachi ondo" and featured rap.
 The song was a hit and reached No. 8 on the Oricon weekly singles chart on the strength of Kansai sales alone.
 Then, on September 22, 2004, "Naniwa Iroha Bushi" was released nationwide and re-debuted on the Oricon weekly singles charts at the No. 1 spot, becoming the first enka single to reach the No. 1 in seventeen years since Yujiro Ishihara's 1987 single "Kita no Tabibito" according to Oricon.

 Hikawa also released the single "Hatsukoi Ressha" on February 9, 2005, which debuted at the No. 1 position on the Oricon charts, Hikawa's first number-one single on the Oricon weekly charts.
 Older female singer Junko Akimoto also debuted on King Records, releasing her first single "Madison-gun no Koi" on July 21, 2005.
 However, her musical style was '70s kayōkyoku style.

-Veteran enka singer Hiroshi Itsuki, at 58, released the single "Takasebune" on April 19, 2006 becoming his first Top 10 single in 22 years since 1984's "Nagaragawa Enka."
+Veteran enka singer Hiroshi Itsuki, at 58, released the single "Takasebune" on April 19, 2006, becoming his first Top 10 single in 22 years since 1984's "Nagaragawa Enka."
 It debuted at the number-nine position on the Oricon charts.

 Hikawa's song "Ikken" won the grand prix at the 48th Japan Record Awards on December 30, 2006.
 Kanjani Eight was transferred to the pop/rock record label Imperial Records, the sub-label of Teichiku Records in 2007.
-In the same year, 80s superstar Akina Nakamori paid her respect to enka music by releasing an album—full of light enka songs.
+In the same year, 80s superstar Akina Nakamori paid her respect to enka music by releasing an album of light enka songs.